 q= m x s x ∆t

 m= mass of the substance

-However, above equation does not apply, if the reaction involves a phase change.
-For example, it does not apply when the water is going to the gas phase (at the boiling point), or when the water freezes to form ice (at the melting point).
-This is because; the heat added or removed during the phase change does not change the temperature.
+However, the above equation does not apply if the reaction involves a phase change; for example, when water goes to a gas phase (at the boiling point), or when water freezes to form ice (at the melting point).
+This is because the heat added or removed during the phase change does not change the temperature.

-- Heat capacity is dependent on the amount of substance, but specific heat capacity is independent of it.
+Heat capacity and specific heat are important terms in thermodynamics.
+The key difference between heat capacity and specific heat is that heat capacity is dependent on the amount of substance while specific heat capacity is independent of it.

 1. Helmenstine, Anne Marie.
 “Specific Heat Capacity in Chemistry.”
 ThoughtCo, Mar.
 21, 2019, Available here.